 This module is truly unique for its holistic approach to the subject, for its transdisciplinary nature and for the type of learning activities proposed.
 It will allow you to learn how to tackle your own learning interests and research in a more interdisciplinary and global way.

 No pre-requisites required.
-Students from all the faculties have attended to the module in the academic year 2016-2017.
+Students from all the faculties have attended to the module in the previous academic years.

 The module will consist of ten two-hour sessions and one seminar (screening of the film GATTACA), for up to twenty students, from across the University's departments.
 Each week will be split between a subject-specialist led session and an hour in which the students and module leader will work with the week's set stimulus to develop student ideas.
 This latter part will embody an interdisciplinary emphasis and use IATL's Open-Space Learning alongside Group-Based and Problem-Based learning activities.